hangrybear666/12-devops-bootcamp__terraform/README.md

 1. Provision an EC2 instance with VPC, Internet Gateway, Route Table, Security Group, Subnet and initialization bash script
 2. (Modularized) Provision an EC2 instance with VPC, Internet Gateway, Route Table, Security Group, Subnet and initialization bash script
 3. Provide an EKS cluster /w 3 Nodes in a VPC with private & public subnets using predefined AWS EKS modules
-4. CI-CD Integration of Terraform Provisioning of EC2 as deployment server as Stage in declarative Jenkins pipeline
+4. CI-CD Terraform Integration provisioning an EC2 instance as deployment server & deploying payload in declarative Jenkins pipeline

-<b><u>The exercise projects are:</u></b>
-1. wip

 <b><u>The bonus projects are:</u></b>
 1. Provision a Linode VPS Server with Storage and Ingress to act as a docker in docker (dind) Jenkins Server for terraform CI/CD integration

+<b><u>The exercise projects are:</u></b>

 ## Setup